 Now more than ever we need smart, action-oriented solutions to tackle social inequality.

-At Year Here we think that an entrepreneurial approach is one of the best ways to build an alternative future.
-Between them, our Fellows have launched 26 social enterprises that have generated more than £2m revenue while making in-roads in areas like homelessness, youth justice, health inequality and community development.
+At Year Here we think that an entrepreneurial approach is one of the best ways to build that alternative future.
+Our Fellows have launched 26 social enterprises that are making in-roads in areas like homelessness, youth justice, health inequality and community development.

 Build something that matters

 Year Here is an immersive, action-oriented course in social innovation, grounded in the daily experience of those at the frontline of inequality – your journey starts in homeless hostels, care homes or pupil referral units across London.

 Fellows join us with an average of 5 years’ career experience, bringing with them a broad range of specialist skills and experience, ranging from biochemistry to psychology, journalism to engineering.
 What unites them is their brilliant personal qualities – resourcefulness, humility and resilience – and their passion for social action.

 The deadline for application is midnight on Sunday 9th June.